 Ramie fabric is a natural fabric woven from the bast fiber of the ramie plant.
 We also know the fabric as China linen, grass linen, or grass cloth.
 The fiber is much like flax, jute, or hemp in its microscopic appearance3.
-The fabric is breathable and not itchy like pure wool and has a natural white appearance.
+The fabric is breathable, not itchy like pure wool, and has a natural white appearance.

-The fabric is lustrous and shines more, as you wash it.
-Ramie has natural stain resistance and is very easy to wash, and it is fast-drying.
+The fabric is lustrous and shines more as you wash it.
+Ramie has natural stain resistance, is very easy to wash, and is fast-drying.
 The fabric is not prone to shrinkage and can hold its shape after wear and washing.
 When blended with other fibers, such as cotton or wool, it helps to reduce wrinkling and aids the ability of the blends to hold shape.

 Ramie fiber is extremely absorbent, and it even gets stronger when it is wet.
 It is durable and, therefore, more suitable for heavy-duty textile applications.
-Ramie is almost 6 times as strong as cotton and twice stronger than flax4.
+Ramie is almost six times as strong as cotton and twice strong as flax.
 It is one of the natural fibers resistant to mildew and attacks from bacteria and other microorganisms.
 The fiber is unaffected by light, rot, and insects.

 The process of getting fiber from ramie is very similar to how we produce linen from the flax plant.
-Here we outline the modern processes involved in getting the ramie fiber ready for weaving into fabric.
+Here, we outline the modern processes of preparing the ramie fiber for weaving into fabric.